 With a Professional Seller Central account you can save valuable time by uploading multiple items at once via a spreadsheet.
 For new sellers launching multiple products, this tool can allow you to create listings in a matter of minutes.
 (Learn more about Inventory Loader)

 Managing inventory and getting information about your orders is a crucial part to successfully selling your products on Amazon.
 With a Professional Seller Central account you’ll gain access to helpful reports that will allow you to more closely manage these crucial elements of your business.
 (Learn more about Inventory Reports and Order Reports)

-Access to Marketplace Web Services (MWS) and Third-Party Services Such as Salesbacker
+Access to Selling Partner API and Third-Party Services Such as Salesbacker

 Think Like an Entrepreneur

 Ultimately, the decision between an Individual or Professional Seller Central account really boils down to where you want to take your business.
 If you are serious about making money on Amazon, a Professional Seller Central account is definitely the way to go.
 An Individual plan would only really make sense if: